Safari may be getting a better dark mode in rumored update for iOS 15

 But as WebKit is an open-source project hosted on GitHub, which allows any developer to add their programming to the engine, there have been some new features uncovered that may see an appearance in iOS 15.4, or iOS 16.

-While there may be a rumored March event coming, it does raise the question of whether more regular updates should appear to Apple's apps, instead of waiting for a major iOS update every year.
+However, with the March 8 event confirmed, it does raise the question of whether more regular updates should appear to Apple's apps, instead of waiting for a major iOS update every year.

 Analysis: More regular updates for Safari are very welcome